Belladear4029/project-4-wdi/README.md

 ### Challenges

-#### Retrieving the Latitudes and Longitudes
+##### Retrieving the Latitudes and Longitudes
-A challenge I faced was retrieving the latitude and longitude for both the city and the place with one request.
-I was not able to get both with just using Google Places, it would return the city but I had to make had to enter both city and place as unable to get city lat and lng with google places.
+A challenge I faced was retrieving the latitude and longitude for both the city and the place with one request, in order to display their markers on both the world map and city map.
+I was not able to get both with just using Google Places, it would return the city but I would have had to make another request to the Rest Countries API in order to get the city's location.
+I therefore decided to create another input field for the user to enter the city of where their recommendation was.
+This creates a slightly lower quality user experience, and therefore, would like to find a way around this in the future.

 ### Further Additions

-#### Push Notifications
+##### Push Notifications
-Gives you notification when a followee adds a recommendation of interest
+Moving forward, I would like to add push notifications to signify users when one of their followees has added a new recommendation.